2nd Trimester

 • Persistent vomiting or inability to keep fluids down

-Month 5 brings even more exciting developments!
-Many first-time mothers feel their baby's movements for the first time (quickening) between weeks 18-20.
+Month 5 brings even more exciting developments.
+Many first-time mothers feel their baby's movements for the first time, known as quickening, between weeks 18–20.
 You will also have your detailed anomaly scan, where you will see incredible images of your baby and ensure everything is developing normally.
 This is also an ideal time to start thinking about antenatal classes and birth preferences.
-Enjoy this special time - the second trimester truly is a magical phase of pregnancy!
+Enjoy this special time - the second trimester truly is a wonderful phase of pregnancy.